-GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways¶
+GEP-1713: ListenerSets - Standard Mechanism to Merge Multiple Gateways

 - Issue: #1713

-- Status: Provisional
+- Status: Standard

-(See status definitions here.)
+(See status definitions.)

-Resource is a point of contention since it is the only place to attach listeners with certificates.
-We propose a new resource called ListenerSet
+The Gateway resource is a point of contention since it is the only place to attach listeners with certificates.
+We propose a new resource called ListenerSet to allow a shared list of listeners to be attached to a single Gateway.

 - Define a mechanism to merge listeners into a single

-- Attaching listeners to
+Gateway - Attaching listeners to

-- Increase the number of Gateway Listeners that are supported (#2869)
+- Increase the number of Gateway listeners that are supported (#2869)

-- Provide a mechanism for third party components to generate listeners and attach them to a Gateway (#1863)
+- Provide a mechanism for third-party components to generate listeners and attach them to a Gateway (#1863)

-- Delegate TLS certificate management to App Owners and/or different namespaces (#102, #103)
+- Delegate TLS certificate management to app owners and/or different namespaces (#102, #103)

-- Enable admins to delegate SNI-based routing for TLS passthrough to other teams and/or namespaces (#3177) (Remove TLSRoute)
+- Enable admins to delegate SNI-based routing for TLS passthrough to other teams and/or namespaces (#3177)

 - Simplify L4 routing by removing at least one of the required layers (Gateway -> Route -> Service)